 If Alex is arguing that Clinton faked bombings because he loved Wag the Dog so much, even though he would have to know that people would say, hey, are you wagging the dog right now?

-Legitimately, Clinton's Secretary of Defense was asked about Wag the Dog under oath.
+Like, legitimately, Clinton's Secretary of Defense was asked about Wag the Dog under oath.

-This is a really popular movie in 97.
-It's not like Clinton would see that movie and be like, we're going to do exactly this and no one will ever put the pieces together.
+It's not like Clinton would see that movie and they'd be like, we're going to do exactly this and no one will ever put the pieces together.

-I would argue that the fact that there are many surface-level similarities makes it less likely that the bombings were an attempt to change the media coverage, since that plan would be painfully transparent and there was a cool movie with a catchy name people could use to be like, hey, that's what you're doing.
+I would argue that the fact that there are many surface-level similarities makes it less likely that the bombings were an attempt to change the media coverage, since that plan would be painfully transparent, and there was a cool movie with a catchy name people could use to be like, hey, that's what you're doing.

-Now, that said, the bombing that the military carried out around the time of Lewinsky, when Monica Lewinsky testified in front of a grand jury, the bombing was in Sudan.
+Now, that said, the bombing that the military carried out around the time of the Lewinsky, when Monica Lewinsky testified in front of a grand jury, the bombing was in Sudan.

 In Wag the Dog, they put on a fake war in Albania because they know that no one knows anything about Albania.